-However, Mark Green, USAID’s administrator, said the $19.6 billion proposal for his agency in 2021 will “reduce the reach of conflict, prevent the spread of infectious diseases like Ebola in the [Congo] and the novel coronavirus, as well as counteract the drivers of violence, instability, and other security threats.”
+However, Mark Green, USAID’s administrator, said the US$19.6 billion proposal for his agency in 2021 will “reduce the reach of conflict, prevent the spread of infectious diseases like Ebola in the [Congo] and the novel coronavirus, as well as counteract the drivers of violence, instability, and other security threats.”

 He said it also will provide resources for the agency to “champion American values by promoting democracy, citizen-responsive governance, and human rights” around the world, including for persecuted religious and ethnic minorities such as those from Iraq and Myanmar.

-But the proposed cuts to the State Department and USAID’s foreign aid budget would eliminate almost a third of the nearly $1.5 billion that Congress approved in financial support for the United Nations and other international organizations in the 2020 fiscal year.
+But the proposed cuts to the State Department and USAID’s foreign aid budget would eliminate almost a third of the nearly US$1.5 billion that Congress approved in financial support for the United Nations and other international organizations in the 2020 fiscal year.

-Just one international organization, Gavi, the Vaccine Alliance, would receive the full amount it sought: $290 million for the 2021 fiscal year.
+Just one international organization, Gavi, the Vaccine Alliance, would receive the full amount it sought: US$290 million for the 2021 fiscal year.
 That proposed contribution represents what Green described as aid to “support Gavi’s efforts to immunize 300 million additional children by 2025.”
 The international organization says it already has vaccinated 760 million children worldwide in the past two decades.